 In February, market research firm Fortune Business Insights posted a report titled Online Gambling Market 2021-2028that predicts that the global market will swell to generate $158 billion per year by 2028.
 For comparison-sake, its current size is around $66 billion.
-Vegas-style slots continue to be the most profitable game for online casinos.
+Vegas-style slots continue to be the most profitable game for new online casinos 2022.

 Nevertheless, despite a generally positive outlook regarding the global sector as a whole, US-based online gambling stocks are not only failing to deliver, they are currently plummeting.
 After marking impressive growth in the first few months of 2021, DraftKings, Golden Nugget Online Gaming, Gan Ltd, and Pen National noticed a substantial dip in stock prices in late April and early May.
 For example, DraftKings stocks were trading at $70 a share in mid-March but fell to $40 in mid-May.
 We elaborate below on why this happened and who is to blame.